 Show some life up there.
 It really makes a difference for your students.

-Engage your class, provide occasional activities that encourage movement among your students to the extent that the environment allows.
+Engage your class, provide occasional activities that encourage movement to the extent that the environment allows.
 Be sure to provide alternative ways of participating in these activities for any students who might be disabled.
-Create an atmosphere that breaks your students out of the educational monotony that, let's face it, defines much of their day.
+Create an atmosphere that breaks your students out of the educational monotony that defines much of their day.

 Geek out about your subject.
 Don’t be afraid to show passion…within reason of course.
 You don’t want to be the weird teacher that all the students secretly suspect of intravenous Red Bull abuse.
 But show your students how enriching the knowledge has been for you and how much personal satisfaction they can derive from a life in pursuit of the same.